(1836 - 1873)

 Branch of Service: Artillery

-Age 27, he enrolled in New York City and mustered as First Lieutenant, Company C, 1st Battalion New York Light Artillery (later named the 31st Independent Battery) on 20 August 1861.
+On 20 August 1861, then age 27, he enrolled in New York City and mustered as First Lieutenant, Company C, 1st Battalion New York Light Artillery (later named the 31st Independent Battery).
 He transferred to Company D (32nd Battery) on 15 January 1862.
-He transferred again, on 1 September 1862, to Company A (later 29th Battery).
+He transferred again, on 1 September 1862, to Company A.

 On the Campaign